redhat-cop/egressip-ipam-operator/readme.md

 3. one node per zone is selected to carry the egressIP.
 4. the relative aws machines are assigned the additional IP on the main interface (support for secondary interfaces in not available).
 5. the relative `hostsubnets` are updated to reflect the assigned IP, the `egressIP` field is updated.

+When running on AWS it is highly recommend the topology label be `topology.kubernetes.io/zone` or the deprecated `failure-domain.beta.kubernetes.io/zone`.

 ## Support for Azure